UX and ROI: 5 ways user experience’s impact can be measured

 We are swiftly moving towards an economy driven by experience, and bringing satisfaction and building trust with customers is what we all aim to do.
 But this requires a continual effort.
 Thinking of customers as mere members of easily classifiable groups doesn’t make sense anymore: every product should be designed with an awareness that it is targeted toward individuals, with intellectual and emotional needs that are in constant flux.

-In view of all this, UX has become a critical element in our competitive economy.
-And it’s not only a question of a one-time investment.
-It’s a shift of perspective that is crucial for a long-term successful business strategy.
 Companies should start considering UX Design as a continuous process that needs to be integrated into every project.
-Executives will be willing to do this once they have clearly understood the relationship between UX and ROI, and the importance of optimizing all resources and energy towards creating value for customers.
+Executives will be willing to do this once they have clearly understood the relationship between UX, AI and ROI, and the importance of optimizing all resources and energy towards creating value for customers.